Weather Conditions and Reports

 Temperature

-Cold temperatures over the past week brought seasonal mean temperature closer to normal.
-Mean temperature differences were near normal for the majority of agro-Manitoba with parts of the Northwest and Eastern region saw mean seasonal temperatures below normal.
+Recent cold temperatures brought seasonal mean temperatures closer to normal.
+Mean temperature differences were below normal for the majority of agro-Manitoba with parts of the Southwest, Central, and Eastern regions reporting mean seasonal temperatures between 0 and 1°C above normal.

 Seasonal Reports